gtt116/wait4disney/README.md

 $ git clone git://github.com/gtt116/wait4disney
 $ cd wait4disney
 $ pip install -r requirements.txt
-$ python main.py
+$ pip install -e .
+$ disney-fetch        # This command will fetch data from disney server and insert into influxdb.
+$ disney-publish day  # This command will publish daily report.
+$ disney-publish year # This command will publish yearly report.
 ```
-The influxdb configration was hard coded at main.py, please feel free to change
+All config items like report path, influxdb username locate at `disney/config.py`, please feel
-them to meet your environment.
+free to change it to meet your environment.

 You can setup a crontab job to update disney waiting queue every minute.
 The grafana dashboard template locates at `wait4disney/doc/grafana.json`, you can